-You can always see how many segments and how many documents were coded with selected codes as a table and diagram.
-Since the documents often correspond to specific cases (e.g. interviews), the following function can be used to quickly analyze for how many cases a particular topic has been coded.
+Using the Code Frequencies feature, you can create a table or chart that shows how many segments and how many documents have been coded with selected codes.
+Since the documents often correspond to specific cases (e.g. interviews or organizations), the following function can be used to quickly analyze for how many cases a particular topic has been coded.

 Follow these steps:

 - Activate the documents you want to include in your analysis.
 If you want to include all the documents, you don’t need to activate anything.

 - Start your analysis via Analysis > Code frequencies.

 - The following dialog window will appear, to which you can drag the codes to be analyzed from the “Code System” using the mouse.
 To insert more than one code, you can activate it at any time and then use the Add activated codes button.
 The Only for activated documents option is automatically selected if documents were activated when the function was opened.
 Deselect this option to analyze all documents

 After clicking OK the following frequency table will appear, which shows in how many documents the code occurs.

 Documents per code